 In some older systems, the BCD varied between chainring sizes, so a Shimano 53/39t road crankset had a different BCD (130mm) to a 50/34t (110mm), meaning you couldn’t swap between them without replacing the entire crankset.

 That’s changed with newer Shimano road cranksets, which have settled on 110mm BCD for all chainring sizes, giving you the option to increase or decrease your chainring sizes without having to change the cranks as well.

 SRAM’s crankset BCDs vary between setups, though.
-A 12-speed SRAM Force eTap AXS or SRAM Rival eTap AXS two-ring chainset and single-ring chainset both have a 107mm BCD, but a SRAM Force Wide double has a 94mm BCD.
+A 12-speed SRAM Force eTap AXS or SRAM Rival eTap AXS two-ring crankset and single-ring crankset both have a 107mm BCD, but a SRAM Force Wide double has a 94mm BCD.

-Drop to 11 speeds and the BCD for a Force crankset goes out to 110mm or 130mm, dependent on chainring compatibility.
+Drop to 11-speed and the BCD for a Force crankset goes out to 110mm or 130mm, dependent on chainring compatibility.
 There’s a different BCD again for SRAM’s non-direct mount S-650 Eagle MTB crankset – 104mm.
 That means there’s limited interchangeability between SRAM chainrings.

 In some setups, the BCD arrangement is even more complicated.
 The inner chainring is sometimes fitted to the inside of the outer ring, or separately onto the crank spider.

 This setup uses a second BCD for the inner ring that’s different from the outer ring’s BCD.
 An example is the Shimano GRX gravel groupset, where the outer ring’s BCD is 110mm and the inner ring’s 80mm.